ROLFFFX/UniTask/README.md

 ---
 # 1. Introduction

+## Purpose
 UniTask is a innovative web app tailored for university students to experience the agile methodology in action.
 UniTask transforms the way teams collaborate, plan, and execute projects with its intuitive, scrum-inspired design.

+## Target Audience

+UniTask is specifically tailored for university students and individuals who are new to or interested in agile methodologies.
+Its user-friendly interface and comprehensive feature set make it an ideal choice for academic projects in school and personal task management.

 ## Key Features